-Several members of the Primary Care Unit are holders of substantial awards from Wellcome, including Professor Mary Dixon-Woods, RAND Professor of Health Services Research and Dr Robbie Duschinsky, who leads the Applied Social Science Group (ASSG).
-Robbie is currently Principal Investigator on a New Investigator Award from Wellcome and is happy to offer advice to potential candidates seeking Wellcome funding opportunities.
+Several members of the Primary Care Unit are holders of substantial awards from Wellcome, including Dr Robbie Duschinsky, who leads the Applied Social Science Group (ASSG).
+Robbie is happy to offer advice to potential candidates seeking Wellcome funding opportunities.
 Contact him by email here and read about the Living Assessment programme of research funded by Wellcome.